wez/wezterm/docs/config/lua/wezterm.time/call_after.md

 callbacks, or frequently reload your configuration in this way, you may increase the CPU load on your system because you are asking it to work harder.

+*Since: nightly builds only*

+You can use fractional seconds to delay by more precise intervals.